BMW X1 review

 The current X1 hit the streets in the UK in 2016, so it’s been around long enough to have received the facelift treatment.
 It’s mid-life updates included interior and exterior design changes, as well the arrival of a hybrid option.

 Unlike the first generation X1, the current model features styling and dimensions that are more familiar to the larger X3 SUV than the 1 Series hatch.
 That means a raised ride height and a bigger body that creates more space inside than the first generation model, making the X1 a viable choice for buyers needing more space than a compact family hatchback can offer.

 As mentioned above there are front and four-wheel drive variants available, with the majority of models coming with front-wheel drive as standard.
-The sDrive18i has a 1.5-litre three-cylinder petrol engine making 139bhp, while the sDrive20i is a four-cylinder petrol making 190bhp.
+The sDrive18i has a 1.5-litre three-cylinder petrol engine making 134bhp, while the sDrive20i is a four-cylinder petrol making 176bhp.
 The sDrive18i has a six-speed manual gearbox as standard, while an eight-speed auto is offered as an option.
 This auto is standard with the 20i.
 A seven-speed gearbox is offered on lower models.
-Both petrol models have the option of four-wheel drive xDrive.
+The 2.0-litre petrol model also has the option of four-wheel drive xDrive.

 A PHEV model joined the range in the mid-life facelift.
 Called the xDrive25e, it uses a 10kWh lithium-ion battery pack, an electric motor mounted to the rear axle and a turbocharged 1.5-litre three-cylinder petrol engine, sending power to the front wheels via a six-speed automatic transmission.

 There are four variants of BMW X1 on sale: SE, Sport, xLine and M Sport.
 All cars come as standard with sat-nav and infotainment with connected services, a power tailgate, rear parking sensors, climate control, multifunction steering wheel and a sliding rear bench to boost versatility.